Minaramzey/Sauti-Africa-Market-Monitoring-DS/docs/forecasting.md

 1.15% for validation

 Finally, all the qc_id, best parameters, and RMSPE are save to database table 'hw_params_wholesale' and 'hw_params_retail' for future reference.

+Pros and Cons:

+Pros:
+1. Can be customized.
+User has total control over window size (days for prediciton), train-test-val split, and grid to start/refine search.
+3. Highly tolerent, suitable for all time series, even the flat data.
+Will always return the best model configuration.
+4. Forecast results are highly accurate.
+5. Adaptive.
+User can add own model evaluation metrics, add random search instead of grid search.

+Cons:
+1. Time consuming
+2. User need to be familiar with python basics.